 The Chroma 81 interface is available to purchase directly from me at the following price:

-- The interface works with both 50Hz (UK and Europe) and 60Hz (USA) models of the ZX81.
+- The interface has been tested with 50Hz and 60Hz models of the ZX81.
+It does not work with clones of the ZX81 or with the ZX80.

 - It is strongly recommended to use the 1.2A version of the ZX81 power supply.
-The original 0.7A version might not be sufficient if other devices or a ROM cartridge are to be used.
+The original 0.7A version might not be sufficient if other devices are connected.
 If more current is drawn than the power supply can safely handle then it could overheat and pose a fire risk.

 - The SCART output accurately reflects the picture available from the RF output.
 Slight shimmering or bending of the top row of the picture will be visible if it occurs in the original RF output.